What Does It Mean When Cancer Findings Can't Be Reproduced?

 And there isn't even clear agreement about when a study's findings can be considered to have been reproduced.

-Sean Morrison, an editor at eLife and a Howard Hughes Medical Institute investigator at the University of Texas Southwestern Medical Center, says, by his count, two studies' findings were substantially reproduced.
+Sean Morrison, an editor at eLife and a Howard Hughes Medical Institute investigator at the University of Texas Southwestern Medical Center, says that by his count, two studies' findings were substantially reproduced.
 The findings of one other were not, he says, and two others have results that simply can't be interpreted.

 "One of the difficulties of the reproducibility project is they have limited time and resources to spend on any one study," Morrison says.
 "As a result, they can't go back and do these things over and over again when the first results turn out to be uninterpretable."